-- 1) At least 15% of the funds in the DWTRF must go to systems serving less than 10,000 total persons.
+1) At least 15% of the funds in the DWTRF must go to systems serving less than 10,000 total persons.
 Federal code allows crediting prior year's excess above the 15% for the annual requirement.
-One hundred percent (100%) of this year's planned funding will go to systems with less than 10,000 population. - 2) West Virginia legislation authorizes the DWTRF requirement for disadvantaged communities.
+Ninety three percent (93%) of this year's planned funding will go to systems with less than 10,000 population.

+2) West Virginia legislation authorizes the DWTRF requirement for disadvantaged communities.
 "The division of health shall, in accordance with the provisions of the safe drinking water act, establish a program for loan subsidies to disadvantaged communities.
 Thirty percent of the federal capitalization grants made to this state shall be dedicated to the funding of projects for disadvantaged communities" (Authority §16-13C-3).
 This requirement is not a federal requirement.
+The AWIA allows up to 35% loan subsidy for disadvantaged communities.
 At least 30% of the cumulative federal funds will be used for disadvantaged communities.
 The 30% requirement will be calculated on a cumulative basis of awarded grants.
 All planned funds will go to disadvantaged systems.